-For more information on risks associated with the COVID-19 pandemic, see the section titled "Risk Factors" in Item 1A of Part I. For more information on the impact of COVID-19 on our business, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operation" in Item 7 of Part II.
+For more information on risks associated with macroeconomic conditions, including the COVID-19 pandemic, see the section titled "Risk Factors" in Item 1A of Part I. For more information on the impact of macroeconomic conditions, including the COVID-19 pandemic, on our business, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operation" in Item 7 of Part II.